Butterflies (TV series): Continuity

-The Parkinson's address is confirmed as 11 Jade Road in the season 3 episode "Gimme Shelter".
+The Parkinsons' address is confirmed as 11 Jade Road in the season 3 episode "Gimme Shelter".
 However, this had changed to 27 Jade Road by the season 4 episode "Cleaning Windows".

 Filming locations

-Unlike most Carla Lane sitcoms, Butterflies is not set in Liverpool, but in the prosperous town of Cheltenham, Gloucestershire.
+Butterflies is set in the prosperous town of Cheltenham, Gloucestershire.
 (Ben refers to this in the final episode, "Loose Ends."
-Although the Parkinsons live in Jade Road, this is a fictitious address, actually filmed at 30 Bournside Road).
+Although the Parkinsons live in Jade Road, this is a fictitious address, actually filmed at 30 Bournside Road.)
 Many of the exterior scenes were filmed in Cheltenham, including the High Street, Montpellier and Hatherley Park.
 Exterior shots for the Parkinson house were filmed at 30 Bournside Road in Up Hatherley, Cheltenham.
 Locations included properties along Bournside Road, Lansdown Road and Christchurch Road in Cheltenham, and that town's Hatherley Park, Pittville Park, Imperial Gardens and Neptune's Fountain; High Street; The Promenade, Montpellier; Peter's Bar, 23 Montpellier Walk, which later became J.J.
-O'Neill's; and Presto Supermarket, Grosvenor Terrace, which later became Bannatyne's Health and Fitness.
+O'Neill's; and Presto supermarket, Grosvenor Terrace, which later became Bannatyne's Health and Fitness.
 The apparent office block that could often be seen behind the Parkinson's house at 30 Bournside Road was, in fact, the rear of the catering block of the then North Gloucestershire College of Technology in The Park, Cheltenham, and is now a housing estate.
+Some external shots were filmed outside Cheltenham and surrounds; the railway station in "An attractive visitor" was Moreton-in-Marsh.